 Podiatric surgeons are unique, having dedicated their energy over many years in research, investigation and mastery of medical and surgical therapeutics of the foot and ankle.
 Innovations in the surgical management of foot and ankle conditions have been made through research and publications from podiatric surgeons from around the world.
 The ACPS places an important emphasis on research and this is an integral requirement of the training process.
-Fellows are encouraged to undertake research projects related to foot and ankle surgery.
+Members are encouraged to undertake research projects related to foot and ankle surgery.
 Registrars are required to publish two original research papers in peer-reviewed journals during their Fellowship training.

 To view the for the conduct of research and ethics approval, please click here.

-The competency standards for Fellows of the Australasian College of Podiatric Surgeons (ACPS) as specialist podiatric practitioners are built upon the core competencies for podiatrist as published by the Australian and New Zealand Podiatrists Accreditation Council (ANZPAC).
+The competency standards for Members of the Australasian College of Podiatric Surgeons (ACPS) as specialist podiatric practitioners are built upon the core competencies for podiatrist as published by the Australian and New Zealand Podiatrists Accreditation Council (ANZPAC).

 In addition to considering the above standards, these competencies the ACPS has considered competency standards published by organisations which define competency in other relevant specialist areas of health both in Australia and internationally such as:

 The Training Program of the ACPS is designed to ensure that these ACPS competencies are met prior to a podiatrist beginning independent practice as a specialist podiatric surgeon in Australia.